 An extremely historical site allowing just 650 visitors per day, Bru na Boinne is over 5000 years old, making it older than the pyramids.
 It is a UNESCO World Heritage Site where you can visit the large Megalithic passage graves of Knowth, Newgrange and Dowth as well as some 90 additional monuments.
 Prebooking is essential as visitors are limited, as mentioned, for what is one of the most interesting things to do outside Dublin.

-Check Get Your Guide for prices and availability for your dates.
+Check HERE for prices and availability for your dates.

 Powerscourt Waterfall – County Wicklow